01732 360 095

 Combined waterproofing: Structural Waterproofing – An Overview

 External Type A waterproofing systems are waterproofing barriers that are applied to the positive side of the structure.
-Usually continuous, the barrier is pre-applied before the concrete slab is laid, or either pre- or post-applied to the walls, depending on the method of construction.
+These should be continuous around the structure and provide continuity to DPC level.
+The barrier is pre-applied before the concrete slab is laid, or either pre- or post-applied to the walls, depending on the method of construction.

 This form of waterproofing protects the structure against ground water ingress and aggressive chemicals within the water, such as sulphates.
 Some waterproofing barriers will also provide protection against radon and other ground gasses as part of a combined waterproofing and ground gas system.